cryptid-org/task/README.md

 ## Usage

-Just call `npx task <commands and arguments>` in an appropriate repository root.
+Just call `npx @cryptid/task <commands and arguments>` in an appropriate repository root.

 In CryptID repositories, you can also use `./task <...>` or `task.bat <...>`.